 Markdown is a text-based markup language that makes use of a simplified syntax which can be converted to HTML.
 It has grown in popularity since its creation in 2004 by John Gruber and has become many people’s preferred way of creating content for the web.

-We have previously shown you the best Markdown editors for Windows, and now it’s time to unveil our top four of the best Markdown editors for Linux:
+We have previously shown you the best Markdown editors for Windows, and now it’s time to unveil our best Markdown editors for Linux:

 Remarkable is a highly customizable markdown editor that packs a lot of options.
 It has everything you can expect from a markdown editor such as live preview of your work, exporting to HTML and PDF and custom CSS support.
 It also supports Github-flavoured markdown as well as spellchecking, word count and MathJax for advanced formatting.
 Also, there are plenty of configuration options so you can tweak it to your taste and various keyboard shortcuts to speed up markdown formatting.